andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 ## Summary

-For a long time, JavaFX has lacked a dedicated rich text area control, resulting in a functional gap in relation to Swing with its StyledEditorKit/JEditorPane.

-The new RichTextArea control intends to bridge this gap by providing a dedicated control for displaying and editing rich text.
+Introducing a RichTextArea control for displaying and editing of rich text.

 ![rich text area screenshot](rich-text-area.png)

 ## Goals